tamrazcode/goProfile/README.md

 1. **View a Profile**:
     - Use `/goprofile profile` to view your own profile, or `/goprofile profile <player>` to view someone else's.
-    - The GUI shows playtime, rank, likes, dislikes, status, and more by default (Fully customizable).
+    - The GUI shows any information you want via Placeholders and likes, dislikes, status, and more by default (Fully customizable).

 2. **Set a Status**:
     - Use `/goprofile profile status online` to set a preset status.